 Average weight range:

-We've mentioned this paddle a few times in the past since it made big news in the pickleball industry as the first junior paddle specifically designed for younger players.
+We’ve mentioned the Ranger paddle a few times in the past since it made big news in the pickleball industry as the first junior paddle specifically designed for younger players.
 With the recently created USAPA Juniors which is dedicated to growing the sport among teenagers and younger players.

 This step by Paddletek is a major vote of confidence in the future of the sport and proof that interest is growing beyond the stereotypical view of pickleball as a sport limited to seniors and retirement communities.